mcornick/clilol/docs/index.md

 ## Environment Variables

-Configuration is also possible using environment variables.
-For example, these environment variables would replicate the default configuration of clilol:
+Configuration is also possible using environment variables:

 ```sh
 export CLILOL_USERNAME="tomservo"